-• You have a terminal server associated with the serial console connection to the Cisco ISE appliance that is set to exec.
-Setting it to no exec allows you to use a KVM connection and a serial console connection.

-- You have a keyboard and video monitor (KVM) connection to the Cisco ISE appliance (this can be either a remote KVM or a VMware vSphere client console connection). - You have a serial console connection to the Cisco ISE appliance.

-Step 1 Ensure that the Cisco ISE appliance is powered up.

-Step 2 Insert the Cisco ISE Software DVD.
+- You have a terminal server associated with the serial console connection to the Cisco ISE appliance that is set to exec.
+Setting it to no exec allows you to use a KVM connection and a serial console connection. - You have a keyboard and video monitor (KVM) connection to the Cisco ISE appliance (this can be either a remote KVM or a VMware vSphere client console connection). - You have a serial console connection to the Cisco ISE appliance. - Step 1 Ensure that the Cisco ISE appliance is powered up. - Step 2 Insert the Cisco ISE Software DVD. - Step 3 Use the arrow keys to select System Utilities (Serial Console), and press Enter.